Annulment – Void & Voidable Marriages

 A marriage may be voidable where:

-- Parties are nearer in relationship than first cousins
+- Parties are nearer in relation than second cousins.

-- Either party is physically impotent (must be confirmed by doctor)
+- Either party is physically impotent (must be confirmed by a doctor).

-For a voidable marriage to be annulled, it’s necessary to file papers with the court and get a District Court Judge enter an Order annulling the marriage which will make the marriage seem to be non-existent.
+For a voidable marriage to be annulled, it’s necessary to file papers with the court and get a judge to enter an Order annulling the marriage.